 - Critical evaluation

-Our recent article on photo gear prompted a lot of speculation on whether this was the best photo-gear a trekker could own for outdoor photography.
-Let’s put this speculation to rest by answering this question once and for all – No!
-What may be good for us may not be good for you.
+The recent post on my photo gear prompted a lot of speculation on whether this old equipment was the best photo-gear a trekker could own for outdoor photography.
+Let me put this speculation to rest by answering this question once and for all – No!
+What may be good for me may not be good for you.
 The best camera is the one that you own and are willing to carry it with you most of the time.

 For most people this camera is a smartphone.
 Almost any smartphone made in the last couple of years is capable of taking amazing photographs.
 Don’t believe us?
-Check out the photographs here (all of them shot with a mobile camera) and it may change your perception on what is possible with a smartphone camera.
+Check out the mobile photographs here and it may change your perception on what is possible with a smartphone camera.

-What we are trying to emphasise is that photo-gear has little impact on your photography so put the “magical” thinking out of your mind.
-What we recommend instead is to pick one phone, compact or a camera and lens combination that you own or one that you can beg, borrow or scrounge and forget about buying new gear for the next year.
+What I are trying to emphasise is that photo-gear has little impact on your photography so drop that “magical” thinking.
+What I recommend instead is to pick one phone, compact or a camera and lens combination that you own or one that you can beg, borrow or scrounge and forget about buying new gear for the next year.
 Stop surfing to gear review sites and internet forums and instead, spend that time taking photographs.

 G.A.S. (gear acquisition syndrome) is one of the worst diseases when it comes to photographers.
 It causes photographers to make excuses about our gear – rather than going out and making photographs with what we have.
-OCOLOY makes you work with what you have.
+One camera, one lens, one year, one photo, makes you work with what you have.
 It drives you to know more about your camera and to play to its strengths and avoid its weaknesses.
-If you are buying a camera and lens, we would recommend buying a prime lens over a zoom lens for your OCOLOY project.
+If you are buying a camera and lens, I would recommend buying a prime lens over a zoom lens for your OCOLOY project.
 While a prime lens of a given focal length is less versatile than a zoom, it is often of superior optical quality, wider maximum aperture, lighter weight, smaller size.
 Do you see the pattern here?
 We are trying to simplify gear and choices available to an outdoor photographer.
 You can still zoom in and out by moving your feet.
 If you already own a zoom lens don’t fret, you can leave it set at a specific focal length to mimic a prime lens.